 For Instagram Check-in: The Most Heartwarming Festive Landmarks in Hong Kong

-HONG KONG AND TORONTO , Dec.
-8, 2022 /CNW/ - The winters may be gentle in Hong Kong, but the festive spirit here shines bright in the region.
+/EIN News/ -- HONG KONG and TORONTO, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- The winters may be gentle in Hong Kong, but the festive spirit here shines bright in the region.
 Heartstring-tugging, romance-inviting Christmas décor is just part and parcel of the whole holiday experience — and here are five dazzlingly Instagrammable spots that you and your beloved friends and family should not miss in the coming weeks:

 Hong Kong WinterFest – The Tallest Outdoor Christmas Tree in Town